Lifestyle

 Working with a Teacher

-While you can practice yoga at home, working with a qualified teacher offers:
+You can practise at home, but a qualified teacher adds:

 • Personalized guidance